AnasGrzor/Z4-Music-Discord-Music-Bot/README.md

 This Discord bot allows users to play music in voice channels using the Wavelink library.

+### Note: Use the Lavalink version provided otherwise the bot may not work.

 ## Installation

 1. Clone this repository: